truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/_index.md

 {{< trueimage src="/images/SCALE/Shares/SetUpExternalSMBShare.png" alt="Set Up Another External SMB Share" id="Set Up Another External SMB Share" >}}

-Repeat for each SCALE system with SMB shares you want added as an external redirect.
+Repeat for each TrueNAS system with SMB shares you want added as an external redirect.
 Change the auto-populated name to EXTERNAL2 or something to distinguish it from the SMB shares on the local system (*system1* in this case) and any other external shares added.

 <div class="noprint">